netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row13:
   - image_path: /assets/images/On-Having-Good-Fortune-and-Other-Worthwile-Things.jpg
     alt: "On Having Good Fortune and Other Worthwhile Things"
     excerpt: "**Vines High School**: Feb.
-17, 2018 <br><br>*Fake Fortune tellers Edgar and Ethel work at a circus swindling locals.
-Everything is going swell until a mysterious woman comes into their tent claiming to be a real fortune teller.
+17, 2018 <br><br>*Fake Fortune tellers Edgar and Ethel work at a circus swindling locals until a mysterious woman comes into their tent claiming to be a real fortune teller.
 She tells them of 3 events that will come to pass: one of them shall find love and be loved in return while the other shall love in vain, one shall betray their father,and one shall die.
 Each tries to sabotage the other to be the one who lives.*<br><br>**John Marshall** and **Adam Koch** Co-Direct this student led production"
 feature_row14:
   - image_path: /assets/images/Winter-Coffee-House.png
     alt: "The Little Mermaid"
     excerpt: "**Vines High School**: Dec.
-2017<br><br>*An almost, not quite, exact replica of the Little Mermaid in just 5 minutes.* <br><br>Written and performed by **John Marshall** (Ariel), **Fletcher Cummings** (Sebastian), **Sam Koch** (Ursula), and **Adam Koch** (King Triton/Prince Eric).<br><br>It sounds a litle fishy, but you only live once, so what the shell, give it watch!"
+2017<br><br>*An almost, not quite, exact replica of the Little Mermaid in just 5 minutes.
+It sounds a litle fishy, but you only live once, so what the shell, give it watch!*<br><br>Written and performed by **John Marshall** (Ariel), **Fletcher Cummings** (Sebastian), **Sam Koch** (Ursula), and **Adam Koch** (King Triton/Prince Eric)."
 feature_row15:
   - image_path: /assets/images/The-Secret-Life-of-Madam-Dufarge-VHS.jpg
     alt: "The Secret Life of Madam Dufarge"
     excerpt: "**Vines High School**: Nov.
 2/8/11, 2017<br><br>*Madame Defarge is one of Dickens' supreme villainesses.
 Her secret drives her to seek a revenge so strong that it ties her to the French revolution.
-In this short play, the main story of Charles Dickens' A Tale of Two Cities becomes the peripheral story to that of Madame Defarge and her single-minded revenge.*<br><br>Featruing John Marshall as Ernest Defarge"
+In this short play, the main story of Charles Dickens' A Tale of Two Cities becomes the peripheral story to that of Madame Defarge and her single-minded revenge.*<br><br>Featuring John Marshall as Ernest Defarge"
 feature_row16:
   - image_path: /assets/images/Too-Much-Light-Makes-the-Baby-Go-Blind-VHS.jpg
     alt: "Too Much Light Makes the Baby Go Blind"